Phnom Penh Cambodia Travel Guide

 Taxis and tuk-tuks are readily available outside the station.

-Consider pre-booking transfers for convenience upon arrival.
+Consider in advance-booking transfers for convenience upon arrival.

 Highly recommended for tourists.
 This offers safety and lessens stress.